 Instead of working with what you have, work for what you want.
 Present your 10-year plan to the public with passion in order to earn public support.
 Create an innovative and fun work atmosphere that draws more employee applications than you can handle.
 Make good use of social media and other affordable, grassroots marketing efforts to get your word out.

 At Corban OneSource, we understand the challenges of leading a nonprofit organization.
-We provide payroll outsourcing and other HR solutions so you can focus on furthering your mission without feeling burdened by paperwork and similar tasks.
+We provide payroll outsourcing and other HR solutions for organizations with 75 to 6,000 employees so you can focus on furthering your mission without feeling burdened by paperwork and similar tasks.
+Click on the red Get Started button at the top of this page on the right side of the navigation bar and fill out the form.
+Or contact us here.
+We will get back to you to discuss your options.